MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

-Connect with me via LinkedIn [here](https://www.linkedin.com/in/marwa-ahmed98/)
+I hope you find this helpful for you to start using SAP data warehouse right away.
+Stay tuned for more of these guides on other cloud providers.
+Meanwhile, connect with me via LinkedIn [here](https://www.linkedin.com/in/marwa-ahmed98/)